CornHusker89/boss-warning/README.md

 - AERO_ID: the ID of the user who has permission to execute the bot commands

 Once you have set up the necessary variables, you can run the script to start the bot.
+The bot will automatically send a react-for-roles message.
+Anyone who reacts to this will be pinged, as further explained in /boss-warn

+To forcibly re-send the react-for-roles message, you can use /resend-message.